 Monte Penna NE ridge - SW flank crossing

 Equipment: the route is well equipped with iron ropes on the most difficult steps

 Difference in level: 343 m. from the parking lot near the Rifugio Casermette del Penna

 Exposure: NE, SW

-Beautiful ring hike that allows to make the crossing of Monte Penna from North to South with limited difference in height From the summit The summit panorama is breathtaking, from the Alpi Apuane to the Tyrrenian sea, from the isle of Corsica to the close Monte Maggiorasca.
+Beautiful ring hike that allows the crossing of Monte Penna from North to South with limited difference in height From the summit the panorama is breathtaking, from the Alpi Apuane to the Tyrrenian sea, from the isle of Corsica to the close Monte Maggiorasca.
 The itinerary is fully completely marked and in good condition it doesn't present particular difficulties.
 The upper section is equipped with iron chains and requires a minimum of experience.
-It may be challenging, on the contrary, with wet rock or snow and ice.
+It may be more challenging with wet rock or snow and ice.

-From the Casermette parking lot (1392 m), follow the asphalt road to the south (towards Rezzoaglio) for a few tens of meters: on the left it starts a path signposted "Monte Penna" and marked by yellow triangles on the trees that enters the dense forest of beautiful beechs.
-The path goes round on the North at the Pennino rocky tower and exits the forest below the rocky saddle located between Monte Penna (on the left) and the Pennino (on the right).
-Here it starts the path equipped with iron chains.saddle between Pennino and Penna.
-From the saddle the trail follows the North East ridge of Monte Penna along some iron chains and easy rocks leading rather quicly to the summit of Monte Penna (small church and statue of the Madonna).
+From the Casermette parking lot (1392 m), follow the asphalt road to the south (towards Rezzoaglio) for a few tens of meters: on the left it starts a path, signposted "Monte Penna" and marked by yellow triangles on the trees, that enters the dense forest of beautiful beechs.
+The path goes round to the North to the Pennino rocky tower and exits the forest below the rocky saddle located between Monte Penna (on the left) and Pennino (on the right).
+Here it starts the path equipped with iron chains.
+From the saddle the trail follows the North East ridge of Monte Penna along some iron chains and overcoming easy rocks, leading rather quicly to the summit of Monte Penna (small church and statue of the Madonna).
 1 hours.

 - Rifugio Casermette del Penna